Michael Gregory Johnson

 As soon as the suspect was down on the ground, another SERT officer fired a less lethal baton at his lower extremities as the suspect was still armed with the gun.
 Seeing no response, SERT officers approached the suspect and began to render aid, calling for Portland Fire & Rescue Paramedics (assigned to SERT) to treat the suspect's injuries.
 Medical efforts were unsuccessful and the man, later identified as 51-year-old Michael Gregory Johnson, died at the scene.
 Family members later said the man had quit taking his medicine prescribed for a mental illness.
 Suicide notes to his family were found on his person.
 The State Medical Examiner's office ruled Johnson's death a suicide.

-The Multnomah County District Attorney’s Office presented the case to a Grand Jury in December 2015, which determined that the officers were justified in the use of deadly physical force.
+The Multnomah County District Attorney’s Office presented the case to a Grand Jury on December 4, 2015, which determined that the officers were justified in the use of deadly physical force.

 As part of the use of force review process, the Bureau conducted an internal review of the entire incident and the case went before the Police Review Board (PRB), which is comprised of community members, Bureau members and representatives from the Independent Police Review Division.
 The shooting was found to be "in-policy" by the PRB.